deployd/deployd/README.md

  - automatic properties and relationships for complex queries without joins (or sql)
  - notify clients in realtime of events occurring within the database
  - simple security specific language for scripting access control based on context
- - useable in your existing node app or as a stand-alone server
+ - run as a stand-alone server or as a library in your existing node app
  - user and session management
  - all APIs exposed over REST / HTTP
+ - web socket authentication and session management

 ## goals